-Your business plan needs to fully describe the products and services you will be selling.
+When you get to this point in writing a business plan, it's important to fully describe the products and services you will be offering.
 Provide more information about the consumers who need or want your product and the need the products fulfill.

 - Outline what makes your product special and how what you sell serves consumers' needs.
 How is your product or service different from what others are selling?

-- Describe the status of your products, whether things are still being developed or you have a finished product ready to sell.
+- Describe the status of your products, whether products still being developed or you have a finished product ready to sell.

 - If you are still in the development stage, share information about how you will bring the product to the final stage.

 - Explain any intellectual property matters if you have a proprietary concept that is part of your product development.

 - Include information about outside sourcing if you will be relying on vendors to provide a product or service.